michalkalinowski-/KituraRequest/Readme.md

 ```

 ## License
-KituraRequest is released under the MIT license.
-For details see LICENSE.txt
+This library is licensed under Apache 2.0.
+For details see license.txt